Witnessed Symmetric Choice and Interpretations in Fixed-Point Logic with Counting: Canonization of CFI Graphs in

 While stating Lemma~\ref{lem:canon-orbit-ready-iff} requires some technical definitions, it simplifies defining canonization using WSC-fixed-point operators.
 Their use is hidden in Gurevich's canonization algorithm: Witnessing automorphisms do not have to be defined explicitly.
-Also note that counting is useful for canonizing in \IFPC{} because numbers serve as vertices in the canon.